Skip to content

 Intermediate tables

-The “intermediate” tables were created specifically for the farmers dashboard backend.
-They store precomputed metrics (computed by indicator_reporter.py) which are then served to the front-end of the Coldtivate app via the API endpoints.
-There are 3 intermediate tables and each one of them stores metrics for different screens of the Impact Dashboard.
-The tables (or called intermediate tables) used are:
+The “intermediate” tables were created specifically for the backend of the Impact and Farmers dashboards.
+They store precomputed metrics, which are then served to the front-end of the Coldtivate app via the API endpoints.
+There are 2 intermediate tables that are used by the service, and each of them stores metrics for different screens of the Farmers Dashboard.
+These tables are:

 • farmer_metrics - This table stores a single row of data for each company in the database.
 This table is updated daily by the indicator_reporter.py python script, which is triggered in the daily-at-midnight.sh cron job script.